Murphy, North Carolina: Economy

 The economy of Murphy is fairly spread out, with a quarter of the population employed in the management and professional sector; about one fifth of the population are employed in either sales/office or construction, maintenance and extraction sectors.
 The smallest percentage, at only 1.9% are employed in the farm fishing or forestry sector.
 Murphy also has a relatively low median income per household, at $24,952.

 The median income for a household in the town was $24,952, and the median income for a family was $35,234.
 Males had a median income of $30,395 versus $16,908 for females.
 The per capita income for the town was $16,926.
 About 16.7% of families and 22.9% of the population were below the poverty line, including 36.2% of those under age 18 and 21.4% of those age 65 or over.

+As of 2025, downtown Murphy is visited nearly 2 million times a year.
+The downtown consists of 91 first-floor storefronts (which have a five percent vacancy rate), more than 20 eateries, and three arts organizations.

 There are several employers for advanced skilled professions, including Moog Components Group, Aegis Power Systems, Murphy Medical Group, Sioux Tools, and Tri-County Community College.
 Harrah's Cherokee Valley River, a tribal casino that opened in Murphy in 2015, is also a major job supplier.

-Additionally, there are two Bitcoin mining operations in Murphy -- one by Core Scientific and the other by Atlas Technology Group.
+Additionally, there are two Bitcoin mining operations in Murphy – one by Core Scientific and the other by Atlas Technology Group.
 The area's low power rates and sprawling landscape are attractive to these operations.